Kathleen Clarke: Fianna Fáil

 In 1926 she became a founder member of Fianna Fáil and had to resign from Cumann na mBan.
-She was re-elected to the short-lived 5th Dáil at the June 1927 election as a Fianna Fáil member for the Dublin Mid constituency but lost her seat at the September 1927 election and did not regain it.
+She was re-elected to the short-lived 5th Dáil at the June 1927 election as a Fianna Fáil member for the Dublin North constituency, but lost her seat at the September 1927 election and did not regain it at the 1928 by-election.
 She was elected as one of six Fianna Fáil Senators to the Free State Seanad (Senate) for nine years at the 1928 Seanad election under the leadership of Joseph Connolly.
-She would remain a member of the Seanad until it was abolished in 1936.
+She remained a member of the Seanad until it was abolished in 1936.

 First woman to be Lord Mayor of Dublin

 In 1930 she was elected to the re-constituted Dublin Corporation for Fianna Fáil along with Robert Briscoe, Seán T. O'Kelly, Thomas Kelly and Oscar Traynor.
 She served as the first Fianna Fáil Lord Mayor of Dublin, and the first female Lord Mayor, from 1939 to 1941.
-She opposed the Constitution of Ireland as she felt that several of its sections would place women in a lower position that they had been afforded in the Proclamation of the Irish Republic.
+She opposed the Constitution of Ireland, for she felt that several of its sections would place women in a lower position than they had been afforded in the Proclamation of the Irish Republic.
 Following correspondence with Hanna Sheehy-Skeffington, she made her feelings public in the press.
 She was criticised by many in Fianna Fáil as a result and, while she resigned from the Thomas Clarke Cumann she remained a member of the Fianna Fáil Ard Chomhairle (national executive committee).
 She had previously opposed the Conditions of Employment Bill in the Seanad in 1935.
 While she did not support the IRA bombing campaign in England during World War II, she appealed for IRA men sentenced to death by the Irish courts to be granted clemency.
-Ultimately this would lead to her breaking with the party completely after her term as Lord Mayor had finished in 1941.
+Ultimately, this led to her breaking with the party completely after her term as Lord Mayor had finished in 1941.
 She also opposed the perceived centralisation of local government and the increased power of County and City Managers which had been introduced by Seán MacEntee.
 She declined to stand as a Fianna Fáil candidate at the 1943 general election.
 She helped found the Irish Red Cross while Lord Mayor of Dublin.

-She contested the 1948 general election on behalf of Clann na Poblachta in Dublin North-East but was not elected, receiving only 1,419 (3.2%) votes.
+She contested the 1948 general election for Clann na Poblachta in Dublin North-East but was not elected, receiving only 1,419 votes (3.2%).